markwomack/ModelTrainTurnoutControl/README.md

 ### Hardware
 #### Microcontroller
-I am going to use the Arduino architecture for the primary microcontroller architecture.
-There are plenty of available designs to choose from, but the main limiting factor is the number of turnouts.
+I am going to use the Arduino for the primary microcontroller architecture.
+There are plenty of available designs and boards to choose from, but the main limiting factor is the number of turnouts.
 Any reasonably large layout is going to have a fair number of turnouts.
 My current layout is expecting 18 turnouts.
 With no turnout pairing, that would require 18 individual switches to be monitored as well as 18 output pins for controlling relays for frog polarity.
 That quickly exceeds the number of available pins on the basic Arduino Uno.
 One could look at using the Arduino Mega instead, but I have never been a fan of the Mega.
 One can also look at using I2C to reduce the number of pins required, especially for servo and relay control.
 I have decided to use the [Teensy 4.1 microcontroller](https://www.pjrc.com/store/teensy41.html).
 It has a fast, modern processor, lots of on board memory, 55 digital input/output pins, a small physical footprint, and has a built-in SD card port.
 It can even support Ethernet if that is desired in the future.
-It does require 3.3v for all of its pins, so that is a conderation when evaluating other components.
-It should be plenty of power for this implementation, with room to expand.
-Some design choices are going to be influenced by this architecture decision, so if you decide to use a different microcontroller, changing the code will be an issue.
+It does require 3.3v for all of its pins, so that is a consideration when evaluating other components.
+The Teensy 4.1 should be plenty of power for this implementation, with room to expand.
+Some design choices are going to be influenced by this architecture decision, so if you decide to use a different microcontroller, changing the code will probably be required.

 #### Servo
 I have opted for the [MG90S 9g Servo](https://www.aliexpress.us/item/3256806032951610.html) with all metal gears.